emeric254/mini-projet-sport-en-plein-air/README.md

 Requirement : **python >= 3.3**

-To make an easy install of all dependencies, use **pip** : `pip install -r requirements.txt`
+To make an easy install of all dependencies, use **pip** :
+`pip install -r requirements.txt`

 ## How to use

 Open three command line interfaces.

-  1. Launch `redis-server`
+  1. Launch the redis server:
+`redis-server`

+  2. Launch the main server :
-  2. Launch `python main.py`
+`python main.py`

-  3. Then move to 'connected_object_simulator' and launch `python main.py run-once` (or start if you want it to run as a deamon)
+  3. Then move to 'connected_object_simulator' and launch the connected object simulator:
+`python main.py run-once`
+(or use the 'start' argument if you want to run the simulator as a deamon)

 ## User story